A GUIDE TO THE PURCHASE & OWNERSHIP

 Sometimes people get pups within a very short time; sometimes they have to wait a year or more.
 Since there are only a very few reputable Vizsla breeders in NZ it is sometimes simply a matter of waiting.

 Each breeder has their own system for potential puppy people – for example I do not 'number' people on my list but like to find out as much as possible about them (preferably meeting them and letting them meet my dogs en masse) and when I have pups I try to match the pups to the best possible homes putting the future welfare of the pups as my prime concern.
+My way is not the right way - it is just my way.

 This section is assuming a caring, responsible breeder.
 And if it is not a caring, responsible breeder maybe you should look further afield to find one.